 Throughout the lifecycle of a domain name, certain operations may be performed on the domain name.
 The outcome of those operations may differ depending on the state the domain name is in.
-These states are described below.
+These states are described in the section <STATES A DOMAIN NAME MAY BE ASSIGNED WITHIN THE REGISTRY>.